 In the Configuration Information section of the Basic Information page, click Change Specifications.

-After you submit a specification change order, ApsaraDB RDS synchronizes the data of the RDS instance from the disk to a new RDS instance.
-Then, ApsaraDB RDS switches the information, such as the ID and endpoints, about the RDS instance over to the new RDS instance based on the specification change method that you select.
+After a change task is submitted, the system synchronizes the disk data to a new instance.
+It then switches information, such as the instance ID and endpoints, to the new instance based on the Immediate Upgrade/Downgrade setting.
+The instance ID and endpoints remain unchanged.

-Change the specifications of the RDS instance.
-For more information, see Changable specification items.
+Change the specifications of the instance.
+For more information, see Changeable specification items.

-Switch Immediately After Data Migration: The specification change triggers a data migration.
-If you select this option, the system immediately switches over your workloads after the data migration is complete.
+Switch Immediately After Data Migration: A specification change triggers a data migration.
+If you select this option, a switchover is performed immediately after the data migration is complete.

-Read and select Terms of Service and click Pay Now.
-In the dialog box that appears, confirm the instance information before and after the specification change and click Continue to complete the payment.
+Read and select Terms of Service, click Pay Now, in the dialog box that appears, confirm the instance information before and after the specification change, click Continue to complete the payment.

 WarningAfter you submit a specification change order, you cannot cancel the order.
 Therefore, before you submit a specification change order, we recommend that you evaluate whether the new specifications meet your business requirements.